limafresh/Brushshe/README.md

 ### Save to device
 You can save picture to your PC in different formats (PNG, JPG, GIF, BMP, TIFF, WEBP, ICO, PPM, PGM, PBM).
 ### Undo and redo
-You can undo and redo (beta) 10 last actions.
+You can undo and redo 10 last actions.
 There are buttons on toolbar and hotkeys (Ctrl+Z - undo, Ctrl+Y - redo).
 ### Eraser
 Removing excess with an eraser.
 ### Fill